Victoryismine52/mining-syndicate-platform/packages/code-explorer/README.md

 - Only a subset of languages is highlighted out of the box; additional grammars require separate imports.
 - The viewer is read‑only and intended for inspection, not editing.

+## Team Profiles
+Each team member maintains a personal Markdown file to share status updates and contact information.
+These profiles help the team coordinate work and keep project context in one place, and every member is responsible for keeping their file current.

+### Section ownership and purpose

+Include the following headings in your profile and keep each one updated:

+- **Introduction** – brief greeting or summary of your role.
+- **Biography** – background and relevant experience.
+- **Core Skills & Tools** – technical and soft skills plus tooling expertise.
+- **Contact & Availability** – how and when to reach you.
+- **Current Assignment** – your main responsibility.
+- **Current Task Notes** – progress, decisions, or blockers for active tasks.
+- **Project Notes** – extra context, research, or references.
+- **Urgent Notes** – blockers or urgent needs.
+Leave this empty when nothing is pending.

+### File naming

+Name files using the pattern `<Role>_<Name>-<Surname>.md`, for example `Product_Manager-Ava_Wu.md`.

+### Creative expression

+Feel free to personalize your profile—use lists, emojis, images, or other Markdown styling—as long as the required headings remain intact and the file stays lightweight and readable.

+### Editing guidelines

+- Update sections as work progresses and remove or clear items that are complete.
+- Keep **Urgent Notes** empty when no urgent items remain.
+- Commit updates with descriptive messages.
+- Team leads may suggest edits for consistency; peer review is encouraged.

+### Updating your profile

+Open your Markdown file, edit the relevant sections with current information, then save and commit the changes.
+Repeat whenever your status changes.